-- Withholding reported on 2014 Forms W-2, W-2G, 1099-G, 1099-R, and 1099-MISC. - Taxes paid in 2014 for a prior year, such as the balance due paid when filing the 2013 state income tax return or a balance due when amending a prior year state income tax return. - State and local estimated tax payments made during 2014, including the prior year refund credited to 2014, and prior year estimated payments made during 2014.
-Example: The fourth quarter 2013 estimate paid in January 2014. - Mandatory contributions made to the California, New Jersey, or New York Nonoccupational Disability Funds, the Rhode Island Temporary Disability Benefit Fund, the New Jersey, Pennsylvania, or Alaska Unemployment Compensation Funds, or the Washington State Supplemental Workmen's Compensation Fund.
+- Withholding reported on Forms W-2, W-2G, 1099-G, 1099-R, 1099-MISC, and 1099-NEC. - Taxes paid for a prior year, such as the balance due paid when filing the state income tax return or a balance due when amending a prior year state income tax return. - State and local estimated tax payments made during 2023, including the prior year refund credited to 2023, and prior year estimated payments made during 2023.
+Example: The fourth quarter 2022 estimate paid in January 2023. - Mandatory contributions made to the California, New Jersey, or New York Nonoccupational Disability Funds, the Rhode Island Temporary Disability Benefit Fund, the New Jersey, Pennsylvania, or Alaska Unemployment Compensation Funds, the Washington State Supplemental Workmen's Compensation Fund, or state family leave programs.